 You will also need a GB sticker, and in some countries you will need an IDP (International Driving Permit) but not in the EU, Switzerland, Norway, Iceland or Liechtenstein.
 Strangely you will need an IDP for Monaco!
 There are 3 different types of IDP, the country you are visiting will determine which one you need.
-You can get your IDP in person at main UK Post Offices.
+You can get your IDP in person at a main UK Post Offices.
 They cost £5.50 at the moment.
+A list of countries and their respective IDPs is here: https://www.gov.uk/driving-abroad/international-driving-permit#content

 If you are towing your own race car to Europe, you need:

-If your car is road registered and going to Europe for racing purposes then as long as it has insurance and a V5 it DOESN’T need a carnet (ie ata carnet) – BUT this has yet to be tested!
+If your car is road registered and going to Europe for racing/rallying purposes then as long as it has insurance and a V5 it DOESN’T need a carnet (ie ATA carnet) – BUT this has yet to be tested!

-If your car is NOT road registered and you don’t have a V5, or it is being transported by someone else – like your team – you WILL need an ATA Carnet or temporary export note.
+If your car is NOT road registered and you don’t have a V5, or it is being transported by someone else – like your team or a transport company – you WILL need an ATA Carnet or temporary export note.
 But once you have purchased your Carnet it will last 12 months.

-If you are UK race or rally licence holder you can access a special arrangement Motorsport UK has secured with the Greater Birmingham Chamber of Commerce (GBCC) for Motorsport UK members of a fixed price processing/arrangement fee of £240+VAT for the Carnet, PLUS an additional payment which is the Premium.
+If you are a UK race or rally licence holder you can access a special arrangement Motorsport UK has secured with the Greater Birmingham Chamber of Commerce (GBCC) for Motorsport UK members of a fixed price processing/arrangement fee of £240+VAT for the Carnet, PLUS an additional payment which is the Premium.
 The premium can either be a refundable deposit of 40% of the vehicle’s insured value or a non-refundable insurance premium to cover the 40% proportion of the premium.
+Your carnet provider/shipper will know how to do this

 Here’s the link.

 https://www.greaterbirminghamchambers.com/international-business-hub/export-documentation/ata-carnets/#4 If you have left the paperwork to the last minute, there is also a fast track service for a premium of £35 + VAT.
-Other companies such as Bespoke Handling also offer an ATA Carnet service.
+Most transport companies such as Bespoke Handling also offer an ATA Carnet service.

-If you place your road/ race car in the hands of a commercial operator it becomes ‘Goods’ and regardless of having a V5 & Insurance it will still need a Green card inside the car, and a Carnet to include all spares.
+If you place your road/rally/race car in the hands of a commercial operator it becomes ‘Goods’ and regardless of having a V5 and Insurance it will still need a Green card and a Carnet which must include all spares.

 The information your transporter will require is: Make, model, registration number, chassis no, colour, plus a list of any spares and their weight.
 If any of the paperwork is incorrect it could stop the whole shipment, so it must be accurate.
 It won’t be possible to do last minute car changes, as the ATA Carnets will be booked and paid for in advance.